Oakland Arena: Home franchises

 The Coliseum hosted the American Basketball Association's Oakland Oaks (1967–1969), a charter member of the new ABA in 1967.
 The Oaks signed San Francisco Warriors star Rick Barry away from the rival National Basketball Association in 1968.
 The team was owned by entertainer Pat Boone and also had stars Larry Brown and Doug Moe on its roster.
 Brown and Barry are in the Basketball Hall of Fame.
 After a 22–56 record in their first season, the Oaks went 60–18 during the regular season in 1968–69.
 The Oaks then defeated the Denver Rockets, New Orleans Buccaneers and finally the Indiana Pacers in the playoffs to capture the ABA Championship.
 However, the team was plagued by poor attendance and Boone sold the team following their ABA Championship.
 They were relocated to Washington and became the Washington Caps.

-The Bay Bombers (Roller Derby, 1966–1973) as well as the Golden Bay Earthquakes of the original MISL during the 1982–83 season and the Oakland Skates, a professional roller hockey team active from 1993 to 1995, all played there.
+The Bay Bombers (roller derby, 1966–1973) as well as the Golden Bay Earthquakes of the original MISL during the 1982–83 season and the Oakland Skates, a professional roller hockey team active from 1993 to 1995, all played there.
 WWE also holds professional wrestling shows at the arena.

-In 2020, the Oakland Panthers of the Indoor Football League, co-owned by NFL All-Pro and Oakland native Marshawn Lynch, were to begin play at the Oakland Arena.
+In 2020, the Oakland Panthers of the Indoor Football League, co-owned by NFL All-Pro and Oakland native Marshawn Lynch, were to begin play at Oakland Arena.
 Due to the onset of the COVID-19 pandemic, the Panthers postponed its start to 2022 and by August 2021, the Panthers announced they would instead play in San Jose as the Bay Area Panthers beginning with the 2022 season citing the uncertainty of the arena's future.

 Renovation

 Over three decades, the arena grew outdated, lacking the luxuries of newer ones.
 With just over 15,000 seats, it was one of the smallest venues in the league.
 Rather than building a new arena in Oakland, San Francisco or San Jose, the decision was made to proceed with a US$121 million renovation that involved tearing out much of interior and building a new seating bowl within the existing structure.
-The original walls, roof and foundation remained intact, similar to the rebuild of Climate Pledge Arena in Seattle.
+The original walls, roof and foundation remained intact, similar to the more recent rebuild of Climate Pledge Arena in Seattle.
 The renovation began in mid-1996 and was completed in time for the Warriors' return in the fall of 1997 (they played the 1996–97 season at the San Jose Arena, now the SAP Center at San Jose, home of the NHL's Sharks).
 Included in the renovation was a new center overhead LED scoreboard and 360-degree fascia display.
 The new configuration seats 19,596 for basketball.